Nastel/tnt4j-streams/README.md

 When transformation is defined for a field containing multiple locators, field value transformation is applied to all field locators aggregated field value.

-Sample above states that field value combined from locators `loc1` and `loc2` and separated by `,` should be upper cased.
+Sample above states that field value combined from locators `loc1` and `loc2` and separated by `,` should be upper-cased.
 For example locator `loc1` resolves value `value1`, locator `loc2` resolves value `vaLue2`.
 Then field value before transformations is `value1,vaLue2` and field value after transformation is `VALUE1,VALUE2`.